Lady Arion

-Lady Arion (foaled October 15, 2022 in Pasuruan, East Java) is an Indonesia racehorse who is a descendant of Lady Aria.
+Lady Arion (foaled October 15, 2022 in Pasuruan, East Java) is a racehorse from Indonesia.
+She is the offspring of 2018 Indonesia Derby winner Lady Aria.

 Background

-Lady Arion is a chestnut mare foaled on October 15 at King Halim Stable in Pasuruan, East Java.
-Sired by Maksimilian, a son of Almuinjjid, and her dam is Lady Aria a son of Long War.
-Lady Arion broodmare, Lady Aria, was the winner of the Piala Tiga Mahkota 1 (Triple Crown Series 1) 2020 in the Open A class.
+Lady Arion is a chestnut filly foaled on October 15 at King Halim Stable in Pasuruan, East Java.
+Sired by Maksimilian, a son of Almuinjjid, and her dam is Lady Aria, winner of the 2018 Indonesia Derby and the Piala Tiga Mahkota 1 (Triple Crown Series 1) 2020 in the Open A class.

-Lady Arion is currently trained by Karlan and possible in the future ridden by Hanny Suoth.
+Lady Arion is currently trained by Karlan and is ridden by Hanny Suoth.

 Racing career

+2025: three-year-old season

 Lady Arion made her debut on 19 October 2025 at Sultan Agung Racecourse in Bantul, Special Region of Yogyakarta, competing in the 1200m 3-Year-Old Maiden Class.
 She won the first place in 1.200-meter race under jockey Hanny Suoth.

 Racing form

 The data below are mostly based on information available on livestreams from the YouTube channel and website of Sarga.
 Co, the main company that organizes and manages professional horseracing tournaments in Indonesia.